ersilia-os/ersilia/README.md

 ersilia close
 ```

-Please see the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/) for more examples and detailed explanations. _To install the Ersilia package in Windows, we recommend using an Ubuntu WSL_
+Please see the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/) for more examples and detailed explanations.
 <p align="right">(<a href="#top">back to top</a>)</p>

 # Contribute